notKamui/Keval/README.md

 "(2+3)(6+4)".keval() == "(2+3)*(6+4)".keval()
 ```

-In addition the symbols `(`,`)`,`,` are reserved and trying to create operator using one of those symbols will result with an exception.
+In addition, the symbols `(`,`)`,`,` are reserved and trying to create operator using one of those symbols will result with an exception.

 ## Error Handling